Fortunate Nantongo

-Fortunate Nantongo (born 1996) is a Ugandan Lawyer, politician and legislator.
-She represents the people of Kyotera District as woman member of parliament in the parliament of Uganda.
+Fortunate Nantongo (born 1996) is a Ugandan lawyer, politician and legislator.
+She represents the people of Kyotera District as a member of the Parliament of Uganda.
 She won the MP seat on the Democratic Party (DP) ticket.
 She is the Shadow minister of Gender, labor and social development in the opposition government.

 Early life and education

 Nantongo started her primary studies at Bright grammar primary school Masaka, she thereafter went to Mt.
 St Mary's college Namagunga for her O'level education and later went to st. Mary's Kitende for her A'level education.

 She later pursued a bachelor's degree in law from Uganda Christian University where she graduated in 2018 and added a post graduate diploma in legal practice at the law development center in 2019.

-When Nantongo's mum Robinah Nakasirye Ssentongo, the pioneer Woman Mp Kyotera district died unexpectedly in the middle of a campaign on December 18, 2020, due to COVID-19, Nantongo was chosen by DP to replace her.
+When Nantongo's mum Robinah Nakasirye Ssentongo, the pioneer Woman Mp Kyotera district died unexpectedly in the middle of a campaign on 18 December 2020, due to COVID-19, Nantongo was chosen by DP to replace her.

 Nantongo, the second born of her mother and father, lost her mother, father and aunt in a space of 10 days.
 This encouraged voters to empathize with her and vote her into parliament.